 Oliver is an architect, mapmaker and urban endurance walker.
-He qualified at PCL London, has worked at award-winning London practices Wolff Olins, Powell Moya and Eric Parry Architects, and has taught at Nottingham University, Cambridge University and Canterbury School of Architecture prior to joining the University of Reading team.
+He qualified at PCL London, has worked at award-winning London practices Wolff Olins, Powell Moya and Eric Parry Architects, and has taught at University of Nottingham, University of Cambridge and Canterbury School of Architecture prior to joining the University of Reading team.

-Oliver began teaching at Cardiff Institute before progressing to run Diploma Studio at Nottingham, becoming Tripos Studio Master at Cambridge and subsequently Course Leader at Canterbury School of Architecture, UCA.
+Oliver began teaching at Cardiff Institute before progressing to run Diploma Studio at Nottingham, becoming Tripos Studio Master at Cambridge and subsequently Course Leader at Canterbury School of Architecture (CSA), University for the Creative Arts (UCA).
 Under his leadership CSA rose from 38th place in the Guardian Table for Schools of Architecture to 5th place in 2016.

-As map maker, public space researcher and activist, Oliver has focused on minor public spaces in London creating a survey and exhibition of benchspaces between Westminster and Leamouth with designer Daisy Ginsberg, a circular walk workshop with fourteen contributing teams in Southwark, a walk with photographer Emmanuelle Waeckerle from Highgate to Battersea and the Lea Valley Drift maps for London Legacy with architect Chloe Street.
+As map maker, public space researcher and activist, Oliver has focused on minor public spaces in London creating a survey and exhibition of benchspaces between Westminster and Leamouth with designer Daisy Ginsberg, a circular walk workshop with 14 contributing teams in Southwark, a walk with photographer Emmanuelle Waeckerle from Highgate to Battersea and the Lea Valley Drift maps for London Legacy with architect Chloe Street.
 He was commissioned by the Design Museum and Kensington Palace to create the Power and Wealth walks to help initiate collaborations between the two neighbours in 2015.
-Currently Oliver is developing his PhD in Urban Mapmaking at Reading, his paper on the Lea Valley Drift project was published in ARQ.
+Currently, Oliver is developing his PhD in Urban Mapmaking at Reading.
+His paper on the Lea Valley Drift project was published in arq: Architectural Research Quarterly.

 Oliver uses an issue-based approach with students of architecture and creates links between fieldwork, action, proposition, realisation and impact analysis.
 Locating extraordinary situations across Europe and utilising these as catalysts to student thinking has been a feature of the briefs for final degree projects that he creates.
 For example, ethnic integration in Marseille, flood defence in Hamburg, post-Olympic conditions in Athens and gentrification conflicts along the High Line in New York.